On this page

 - Support is based on availability of staff and is not guaranteed

-- Inclusion Staff can provide program adaptations, redirection for safety reasons, opportunities for short sensory breaks and help with basic personal care needs.
+- Inclusion staff can provide program adaptations, redirection for safety reasons, opportunities for short sensory breaks and help with basic personal care needs.
 We do not provide g-tube feeding.
 We cannot administer medication.

 - You will be required to complete an online Inclusion Intake Form.
 If you would prefer to complete a PDF version please contact [email protected].